Language:

 Unions and workers’ associations play a crucial role in negotiating for better pay and working conditions.
 There are many unions and workers’ associations for ride-hailing and delivery workers in Ghana.
 This flyer explains why they are important and why you should join one!

 Want to stay up to date?
-Follow us on social media and sign up to our monthly newsletter!
+Follow us on social media and sign up for our newsletter!

 Impacts